Our solutions for material characterization

 • Packing of pigment in the sediment layer

-• Dispersibility ratio of pigments in liquid phase
+• Dispersibility ratio of pigments in the liquid phase

-The food industry faces a great challenge nowadays due to thigh demand of healthy products (yogurt, cream, beverages…).
+The food industry faces a great challenge nowadays due to the high demand for healthy products (yogurt, cream, beverages…).
 Low-fat and low-sugar content products are moved to the center of attention.
 In order to maintain a similar rheological structure of the product, a replacement for the missing ingredients is necessary.
 One of the solutions is to substitute part of the fat content by water texturized with biopolymers.
-The biopolymer needs however to match textural and sensorial properties of the original product.
+The biopolymer needs however to match the textural and sensorial properties of the original product.

-Chocolate manufacturing is a very tricky process, since its composition is complex and difficult to master.
-Cocoa butter can crystallize in different forms, and only one is of interest for manufacturers.
+Chocolate manufacturing is a very tricky process since its composition is complex and difficult to master.
+Cocoa butter can crystallize in different forms, and only one is of interest to manufacturers.
 If the conditions (temperature, cooling, storage) are not controlled the chocolate crystals will eventually evolve into a different structure and makes the chocolate bloom.

 Rheolaser CRYSTAL characterizes these structures at all stage of the process (tempering, cooling, molding) or even directly at the end of the process line, or on the finished product:

 • Assess the risk of blooming depending on tempering; molding & cooling ;

 • Optimize a process by monitoring the phase transition temperature of finished products ;